 Ah, that old friend of mine.
 It’s with me when I’m feeling great, and when I’m feeling low.
 It’s with me when I’m at home, and when I’m at work; when I’m with friends and when I’m alone.
 It’s my constant companion.
 THE PAIN.
 ENDO-PAIN.
 Let’s talk about endo-pain: the chronic pain associated with endometriosis....
 Continue Reading →

+Let me show you how project management techniques can help the chronically ill achieve more.
+Let me show you how by imitating professional project managers, you can and will successfully overcome the daily tests and trials that living with a debilitating chronic disease so often entails.
 What is your story?
 What have you achieved despite your crippling disease.
 How did you overcome the challenges of living with a long-term health condition?
 How did you interact with others to get them help you?
 What motivated you to keep going even though every fibre in your body was telling you to give up?

+There is no reason why ill people should feel guilty.
+There is no reason why endometriosis sufferers should feel guilty but they do.
+Do you?
+I know I do.
 There five key reasons why this is happening.
 Only by understanding the reasons why endometriosis victims feel guilty, can we start facing up to our nemesis and embark on a route to a more positive state of mind.

+Have you recently been tired?
+Have you recently been endo-tired?
+If yes, you’re very likely to know the difference.
+Explaining how you feel to the rest of the world is a different matter altogether.
 One online source claims that “Grinding fatigue as severe as that experienced with advanced cancer is present in most cases.”
 It’s accepted that the reasons for this extreme exhaustion associated with the condition are still unknown.
 It might be the chronic pain, it might be a hormonal imbalance.
 More research is needed.
 More awareness would help.